Written by SSE fellow and HR for charities and social enterprise specialist, Sonia Wilson.

 Sonia Wilson, HR Consultant, Populo www.populo.org.uk

-Sonia Wilson is an SSE fellow who participated in the Lloyds Bank Start Up programme at SSE Hampshire.
+Sonia Wilson is an SSE fellow who participated in the Lloyds Bank and Bank of Scotland Social Entrepreneurs Start Up Programme at SSE Hampshire.

 Sonia offers free HR advice via telephone to charities and social enterprises every Wednesday.